pahammad/SpeedPerception/README.md

-# SpeedPerception: Perceived UX of web apps in the wild
+# SpeedPerception: Perceived UX of Web Apps in the Wild

 <b>Slide deck with Phase-1 overview and a few preliminary insights</b>: